iShiBin/info7250/homework/04/part4/HW4 - Part4.md

 # REQUIREMENTS (PART 4)
-Download the following dataset and Copy all the files to a folder in HDFS
+Download the following dataset and copy all the files to a folder in HDFS

 MovieLens 10M - Stable benchmark dataset.
 10 million ratings and 100,000 tag applications applied to 10,000 movies by 72,000 users. http://grouplens.org/datasets/movielens